pquarles/CS2316-FinalProject/README.md

 # CS2316-FinalProject
-Here is where I have the code hosted for my CS 2316 Final Project - Feel free to browse!
-Below will be a small summary of the project (more details may be added later).

-## Project Title
+Below will be a small summary of the final project my partner Robert & I had to completed for a CS class at Georgia Tech.
+Feel free to navigate the repository and look at what we found.
+Of course, DO NOT reuse any of this code for personal use (such as for a project at your school).

+There are separate folders containing code we used to gather/clean/export our data (including reasoning behind selecting sources and links to those sources) & code we used for analysis of the data (including images of our insights and visualizations).

-__Analyzing Relationships Between Educational Spending and Student Performance__
+## Analyzing Relationships Between Educational Spending and Student Performance

+**About this Project:**
+* _Prepared by - P. Quarles & R. Weimar (insert GitHub username if he has one)_
-*Prepared for - CS 2316 (Data Input/Manipulation for Science and Industry) at Georgia Tech*
+* _Prepared for - CS 2316 (Data Input/Manipulation for Science and Industry) at Georgia Tech_

 **Point of Interest / Purpose:**
   * We were interested in discovering any correlations between how money is allocated within states' school departments and resulting educational outcomes.